 At the Circumlocution Office we aim to publish not only all of Dickens works but lots of information about the times, characters and places involved.

 Looking for a quote to fit your mood?
 Dickens covered a wide range of subjects.
 From flirting through to food to foreign aid.
 We have over 300 fully referenced quotations in our archive with over 100 different themes.
 Discover our themes or our

 Explore over 250 places that the Victorian author Charles Dickens visited or influenced him during his lifetime in our Dickens Trail.
 We also have a number of individual trails for key areas including London, Birmingham, Manchester, Exeter and Kent.

-Every month we publish an article about the world in which Charles Dickens lived.
+Read our carefully researched and written articles about the world in which Charles Dickens lived.
 From his life, the background to his works or a look at some of the more forgotten side of the Victorian period.

 In our latest feature, The Song of the Shirt: Mrs Biddell and an early victory in Victorian court of public opinion we look at the tragic case of a young widow and seamstress from the East End of London prosecuted for pawning clothes to feed her starving children.
 The case of Mrs Biddell would touch hearts and shed a light of the plight of a forgotten and desperate group of workers.